aiven/devportal/docs/products/opensearch/howto/audit-logs.rst

 4. Toggle the switch next to **Enable audit logging** to the on position.

 .. note::
-    You can configure the storage location and storage types for OpenSearch audit logs by modifying the ``opensearch.yml`` file.
-By default, the logs are stored in an index called ``internal_opensearch`` on the same cluster.
+   The storage location for audit logs on your Aiven for OpenSearch service is configured to be stored on the cluster's storage and cannot be changed.

 Audit log event types